tc39/proposal-built-in-modules/README.md

 ## Scope

-The goal of this proposal is to define a mechanism for providing a more extensive standard library in JavaScript than is currently available.
+The goal of this proposal is to define a mechanism for enabling a more extensive standard library in JavaScript than is currently available.
+It focusses on infrastructure for and not the contents of this library.

-The library itself is tangential to this proposal, and would be built and expanded upon in later efforts.
+The contents of the standard library is tangential to this proposal, and would be built and expanded upon in later efforts.
 Such a library would only cover features which would be useful in JavaScript in general, not things which are tied to the web platform.
 (A good heuristic: if something would make sense on a web browser but not in node or on [embedded devices](https://www.moddable.com/) or [robots](http://johnny-five.io/), it probably isn't in scope.)
 See [#16](https://github.com/tc39/proposal-javascript-standard-library/issues/16) for discussion of the extent and contents of the library.

 This proposal would not change the behavior of any existing code or add any new syntax, except possibly the syntax for importing the standard library code.

 ## Motivation